biopragmatics/biolookup/README.md

     </a>
 </p>

-Get metadata and ontological information about all biomedical entities.
+Get metadata and ontological information about biomedical entities.

 ### 🕸️ Lookup App